-As of March 31, 2023, Mr. Billingsley owned approximately 7.45% of the outstanding shares of the Company's Common Stock on a fully diluted basis.
+As of June 30, 2023, Mr. Billingsley owned approximately 7.45% of the outstanding shares of the Company's Common Stock on a fully diluted basis.
 Together with other members of the Company's Board of Directors, management of the Company owns approximately 13.66% of the outstanding shares of the Company's Common Stock on a fully diluted basis.
 Mr. Billingsley also holds 2,047,274 Series D warrants, exercisable at \$1.60 per share.
 Additionally, Robert Meyer, David Carlile, and Lori Stansfield, directors of the Company, hold an aggregate of 631,455 Series D warrants exercisable at \$1.60 per share.
-Due to the large number of shares of Common Stock owned by Mr. Billingsley and the directors of the Company, management has considerable ability to exercise control over the Company and matters submitted for shareholder approval, including the election of directors and approval of any merger, consolidation or sale of substantially all of the assets of the Company's directors and Mr. Billingsley owe a fiduciary duty to our shareholders and must act in good faith in a manner each reasonably believes to be in the best interests of our shareholders.
+Due to the large number of shares of Common Stock owned by Mr. Billingsley and the directors of the Company, management has considerable ability to exercise control over the Company and matters submitted for shareholder approval, including the election of directors and approval of any merger, consolidation or sale of substantially all of the assets of the Company.
+Additionally, due to his position as CEO and Chairman of the Board, Mr. Billingsley has the ability to control the management and affairs of the Company.
+The Company's directors and Mr. Billingsley owe a fiduciary duty to our shareholders and must act in good faith in a manner each reasonably believes to be in the best interests of our shareholders.
 As shareholders, Mr. Billingsley and the other directors are entitled to vote their shares in their own interests, which may not always be in the interests of our shareholders generally.